Lots of people hate brussels sprouts. And I just don’t get it.

 To be fair, I didn’t grow up eating them, so I don’t have any of the horror stories or ingrained hatred most people have—my mom still detests them from HER childhood and I still can’t get her to try them prepared well.
-I first had brussel sprouts at a swanky Atlanta restaurant, all roasted and fried up to perfection, and fell instantly in love.
+I first had brussels sprouts at a swanky Atlanta restaurant, all roasted and fried up to perfection, and fell instantly in love.

 Since then I’ve mostly roasted them (I’ll post that recipe another time), but I recently found this recipe using shredded brussels sprouts on Pinterest and just had to try it.
-It takes even less time than my regular roasted brussel sprouts recipe, and has quickly gone into my regular veggie side rotation.
+It takes even less time than my regular roasted brussels sprouts recipe, and has quickly gone into my regular veggie side rotation.
 Scale it up or down to suit your needs.

 Caramelized Shredded Brussels Sprouts

 - 1 clove garlic, minced